Ecomm-Data-Systems/API-Documentation/orders/readme.md

 # Orders

-We provide these order resources so you can integrate orders into other platforms you might use for business operations.
+In addition to the ```create_order``` resource, we provide additional order resources so you can integrate orders into other platforms you might use for business operations.